 aged Vegas visitors (in particular women trying to have a good time in all aspects of this holiday) now it's

 targeting young party crowds on a budget (so shouting, yelling, beer breath and plenty of smoke everywhere is

 the reality).
 On the other hand, Flamingo is much more peaceful and soothing, with a nice variety of

 guests during the week.
 Let's go back to freebies and free stuff in

 free stuff in Vegas - 2014 Update: these days 'free stuff and free

 upgrades' (when given directly by the resorts) seem to be, primarily, for those who gamble a lot in

 the way described on 'how to gamble in Vegas'.

-The new 'freebie' trend goes like this: you book, you pay the rightful price, you gamble
+The new 'freebie' trend goes like this: you book, you pay the price (it could even

 SOME resorts are better than others at